TDarkShadow/iheartnewvegas/main.md

 [**Vanilla HUD Cleaned**](https://www.nexusmods.com/newvegas/mods/70001)
 Cleans up HUD textures (such as the compass ticks or other arrows) that have went unnoticed.
-- Check the following options in the FOMOD installer.
+- FOMOD options to install:
   - All **Modules** and **Tweaks** options.
   - Skip the **DarnUI Specific** options.